DefinitivTim/farbound/README.md

 ## 📦 What to Expect

 - Engineering and travel with **Create** and **Create: Aeronautics**
+- A deep bench of Create addons, from trains and diesel to radar and nuclear power
 - Airships, watercraft, and land vehicles
 - Questlines that accompany your whole journey
 - New biomes, structures, and living oceans to discover
-- Deep cooking and farming, from foraging to bakery, brewery, and vineyard
-- Kitchen automation where Create meets the cutting board
+- Cooking and farming with Farmer's Delight and friends, automatable with Create
 - Decoration and furniture for a home you will love
 - Earned progression without heavy grind
 - Hundreds of hand-picked mods, tuned to work as one pack